Ancient Voices for the Modern Soul

 What This Book Is

 Proverbs is not a collection of guarantees but of observations — patterns that generally hold in God's moral universe.
-"Soft answers turn away wrath" is wisdom, not a law.
 The book's foundation is that wisdom begins with fearing God, not acquiring technique.
 All practical advice flows from that relational root.

 The Structure

 • Ch.
-1–9: Extended poems — Wisdom personified as a woman calling in the streets
+1–9: Extended poems — Wisdom personified calling in the streets

 • Ch.
 10–22: Solomonic proverbs — single-verse observations on life